Common Name: Olm or Blind Cave Salamander

 The Olm is highly adapted to life under ground.
 Their eyes are highly reduced but other senses are increased, kinda like Daredevil.
 They find their pray by any means including smell, taste, and sound through the dark underground world.

 It takes the Olm nearly 14 years to reach sexual maturity.
 After reaching sexual maturity, males start to defend their territory from other males.
 The females of the species will come into the male’s territory and the male starts to court the female.
 The male waves his tail in her face.
 After mating, the female goes off and finds a place to lay her eggs.
 After laying the eggs, the females protect them from predators.

 There is one subspecies of olm.
 It is called the Black Olm (Proteus anguinus parkelj).
 Besides the fact that they are black, there are other differences between the two.
-The Black Olm has developed eyes compared to the regular one.
+The subspecies have more developed eyes compared to the regular one.
 It also has a smaller head and is found in Slovenia.

 The International Union for the Conservation of Nature (IUCN) Red List categorizes the Olm as Vulnerable to Extinction.